ncatlab/nlab-content/pages/4013.md

 }$$
 is a pullback and $R$ is of type T, then $\Lambda(f, (r X) \circ g) = h$.

-Freyd: "Note that in the full category of type-T objects, P  yields power-objects with $E$, $l$, $r$  naming the universal relations.
+Freyd: "Note that in the full category of type-T objects, $P$ yields power-objects with $E$, $l$, $r$  naming the universal relations.
 (The third axiom provides the uniqueness condition.)"

 And: "In any abelian category the only type T object is the zero